Nana Kirk Travel Student Scholarship

 - All student award finalists merit recognition in EDRA publications.

-The selection of Student Research Paper Awards is a two-stage process.
+The selection for the Best Student Paper Awards is a two-stage process.
 Full-length student paper submissions are first identified as potential candidates during the peer review process, and are later selected as winners by the EDRA Awards Committee based on the submission's quality of research, quality of writing, and alignment of the project to EDRA's mission.

 To be eligible for consideration for a student award you must: